Hyperuniformity of Maximally Random Jammed Packings of Hyperspheres Across Spatial Dimensions: Discussion

-Importantly, MRJ states are defined by a geometric-structure approach, which emphasizes analysis of individual packings, regardless of the probability of their appearance \cite{PackingRev, MRJ_defn, PTest_1}.
+Importantly, MRJ states are defined by a geometric-structure approach, which emphasizes the analysis of {\it individual} packings, regardless of the probability of their appearance \cite{PackingRev, MRJ_defn, PTest_1}.
 Among jammed configurations, the MRJ state is the most disordered configuration (in the infinite-volume limit), as measured by a set of sensitive scalar order metrics, subject to a particular jamming category, which in this case is strict jamming and hence isostatic \cite{PackingRev, MRJ_defn, PTest_1}.
-The geometric-structure analysis leads to an {\it order map} for strictly jammed states, schematically shown in Fig. \ref{fig:Maps} for dimensions 2 through 5, in which the MRJ states are the minima.
-A sensitive order metric $\psi$ has the following general properties: (1) it is a well-defined scalar function of a particle configuration $\mathbf{R}$; (2) it is subject to the normalization $0\leq\psi\leq1$, where $\psi=0$ and $\psi=1$ represent the most disordered and ordered possible structures; and (3) for any two configurations $\mathbf{R_A}$ and $\mathbf{R_B}$, $\psi(\mathbf{R_A}) < \psi(\mathbf{R_B})$ implies $\mathbf{R_A}$ is more disordered than $\mathbf{R_B}$ (see Refs. \citenum{PackingRev} and \citenum{PTest_1} for specific examples of sensitive order metrics and additional details).
-Thus, the MRJ state is clearly distinguished from RCP states, which have been defined as either the endpoint of certain dynamical algorithms \cite{BRO_origin}, or as the most probable jammed configurations within an ensemble \cite{Ohern}.
+The geometric-structure analysis leads to an {\it order map} for strictly jammed states, schematically shown in Fig. \ref{fig:Maps} for dimensions two through five, in which the MRJ states are the minima.
+A sensitive order metric $\psi$ has the following general properties: (1) it is a well-defined scalar function of a particle configuration $\mathbf{R}$; (2) it is subject to the normalization $0\leq\psi\leq1$, where $\psi=0$ and $\psi=1$ represent the most disordered and ordered possible structures; and (3) for any two configurations $\mathbf{R_A}$ and $\mathbf{R_B}$, $\psi(\mathbf{R_A}) < \psi(\mathbf{R_B})$ implies $\mathbf{R_A}$ is more disordered than $\mathbf{R_B}$ (see Refs. \cite{PackingRev, PTest_1} for specific examples of sensitive order metrics and additional details).
+Thus, the MRJ state is clearly distinguished from RCP states, which have been defined as either the most probable jammed configurations within an ensemble \cite{Isostat_Ohern} or the endpoint of certain dynamical algorithms \cite{BRO_origin}.